Matings of Cubic polynomials with a fixed critical point, Part I: Thurston Obstructions: Proof of Main Theorem

 \subsection{Quadratic-like case}

-This case is similar to the proof that an irreducible obstruction to a quadratic (or bicritical) branched cover is a Levy cycle \cite{Tan:quadmat}.
+This case is similar to the proof that an irreducible obstruction to a quadratic (or bicritical) postcritically finite branched cover of the sphere is a Levy cycle \cite{Tan:quadmat}.
 However, there is an extra difficulty in the cubic case.
-In the quadratic case, the existence of a Levy cycle is ensured by observing that every curve in an irreducible obstruction (which is not a removable Levy cycle) has precisely two preimages.
-This means the pre-images map by degree $1$, and so any periodic cycle in the obstruction must be a Levy cycle.
-In the following, we will show that in the cubic case, all curves in an irreducible obstruction have precisely three pre-images, and so a similar argument above shows that the obstruction must contain a Levy cycle.
+In the quadratic case, the existence of a Levy cycle is ensured by observing that every curve $\gamma$ in an irreducible obstruction has precisely two preimages.
+This means that the preimages of $\gamma$ map homeomorphically onto $\gamma$, and so any periodic cycle in the obstruction must be a Levy cycle.
+In the following, we will show that in the cubic case, all curves in an irreducible obstruction have precisely three preimages, and so a similar argument to that outlined above shows that the obstruction must contain a Levy cycle.

-By assumption, the quadratic-like case occurs when there is a disk component $D$ containing two critical values of $F$ which are not critical points of $F$.
+By assumption, the quadratic-like case occurs when there is a disk component $D$ containing two critical values of $F$ which are not fixed critical points of $F$, and such that $F^{-1}(D)$ contains a non-disk component.
 By Lemma~\ref{l:RH}, the preimage of this disk is an annulus (which contains two critical points) and a disk.
 The annulus has two complementary regions.
 One of these, $U_1$, maps homeomorphically onto $S^2 \setminus D$, whilst the other, $U_2$, which contains both fixed critical points, maps as a degree $2$ branched covering to $S^2 \setminus D$, see Figure~\ref{f:quadlike}.

+The main theorem in this section is the following.
+Let $F$ be a cubic Thurston map with two fixed critical points.

+\begin{thm} Suppose $\Gamma$ is an irreducible obstruction of $F$ such that $\Sigma \setminus \Gamma$ has a disk component $D$ containing precisely two critical values, neither of which is a fixed critical point of $F$, and that $F^{-1}(D)$ contains a non-disk component.
+Then every curve in $\Gamma$ will have precisely three preimages.
+Moreover, $\Gamma$ must contain a Levy cycle. \end{thm}